e30chris/Ansible-ServerDelivery/README.md

 Role Variables
 --------------

-chrisl_ssh_key_pass = password for the ssh key created on the delivered server
+users_ssh_key_pass = password for the ssh key created on the delivered server delivered_users = users to create on the system that will have sudo

 Dependencies